jerotich8/civics/README.md

 - Visit the platform's homepage to view and participate in discussions.
 - Create new discussions, comment, and share opinions with the community.
 - Organize and promote events that align with your civic goals.
-- Analyze the sentiment of discussions to gauge public opinion.

 ## Contributing
 We welcome contributions!
 To contribute: